opendocsg/slw-judgments-backfill/2010_SGCA_22/report.md

 47     The arguments which the Appellant made in relation to the quantum awarded for pain and suffering for the head injuries suffered were twofold.
 First, it was wrong for the AR and the Judge to adopt a component approach to assess the damages to be awarded for the head injuries.
 Second, the increases in the quantum awarded for the structural damage and psychological damage components made by the Judge were unwarranted.

 48     For the first argument, the point made was that the component approach did not have sufficient regard to the fact that the injuries, and resulting disabilities, were all essentially caused by one single injury.
 It was emphasised that such an approach would lead to a high possibility of overcompensation as a result of sub-itemisation.
 As we see it, such sub-itemisation was no more than an instrument to aid the court to determine what would be a fair and reasonable quantification for a particular injury or disability having regard to precedents.
 It enables the court to address the different aspects of pain, suffering and loss of amenities arising out of an injury systematically.
-The benefits of such an approach were clearly stated in _Tan Yu Min Winston (by his next friend Tan Cheng Tong) v Uni-Fruitveg Pte Ltd_ [2008] 4 SLR(R) 825 (at [25]–[26]):
+The benefits of such an approach were clearly stated in _Tan Yu Min Winston (by his next friend Tan Cheng Tong) v Uni-Fruitveg Pte Ltd_ <span class="citation">[2008] 4 SLR(R) 825</span> (at [25]–[26]):

  25 The correct and perhaps more scientific way to look at the head injuries to the brain resulting from an accident is to properly classify them into the following three separate domains: structural, psychological and cognitive: